tlswg/tls13-spec/draft-ietf-tls-tls13.md

   previously sent in clear in the ServerHello to also enjoy confidentiality protection.

 - The key derivation functions have been re-designed.
-The new design allowed easier analysis by cryptographers due to their improved key separation properties.
-The HMAC-based Extract-and-Expand Key Derivation Function (HKDF) has been used as an underlying primitive.
+The new design allows easier analysis by cryptographers due to their improved key separation properties.
+The HMAC-based Extract-and-Expand Key Derivation Function (HKDF) is used as an underlying primitive.

 - The handshake state machine has been significantly restructured to be more consistent and to remove superfluous messages such as